 Finally, remember that your belt buckle must face the target directly at the end of the follow-through.
 What we don’t want is an over-rotation of the hips, or an incomplete swing where the hips never square to the target.

 For a proper follow-through, remember to extend your arms through the shot.
 At the finish, your hands should end up behind your head or shoulders.
 A common error is to bend or crumble the arms, which limits the ability to fully follow through.

 “Collapsing through the arms means the invisible circle around your body (your plane) is smaller and there’s not enough centrifugal force,” said Lovelace.
 “Make sure to extend the arms fully through impact.
 Your hips and shoulders should rotate toward the target as your spine rotates away.”

 Want professional help refining your technique?
-Don’t let the cold winter weather stop you from playing… with the help of our FlightScope Launch Monitor, keep your game HOT all winter long with one-on-one indoor private lessons at Hobbit’s Glen Golf Club, open to members and non-members of all ages.
+Come enjoy one-on-one indoor private lessons at Hobbit’s Glen Golf Club, open to members and non-members of all ages.